JamesLewisBall/thermal-nanny/README.md

 8. view the site by pointing your browser to `http://localhost:3000`

 Feb-26 - Linked AdminLTE into the template page to add a navbar on top.
+Mar-5 - Added in table for sites, and relationship table sites_users - still need to build rails associations